-We base all the advice on our direct experience as tour guides and tourism managers, but also on the feedback we get from many people visiting Romania.
+Read our list of tips for choosing the best Romania tours if you’re planning to visit Romania with a travel agency.
+We base all the advice on our direct experience as tour guides and tourism managers but also on the feedback we get from many people visiting Romania.

 First is first, check that the travel agency has a valid tourism license and insurance policy.
 Both are legally mandatory documents and must be uploaded on the company’s website.
-If they’re missing or if the agency refuses to give you any proof of their existence – a scanned PDF or image – don’t waste your time and money.
+If they’re missing or if the agency refuses to give you any proof of their existence, don’t waste your time and money.

 Look for a travel agency that operates legally.
-This means having a business registration number, the tourism license and insurance policy.
+This means having a business registration number, a tourism license, and an insurance policy.
 Tour guides, even if licensed, cannot sell tours and any travel services.

 You can check on our travel agency’s contact page how these official documents look like.

-Travel agencies need to conclude a contract for each travel service they sell.
+Travel agencies need to conclude a contract for multi-day tours they sell.
 At least this is what the law states in Romania.
 A contract is the guarantee of your booking and it must include details on refunds and cancellations.
 Based on this contract, you’ll be invoiced for your deposit and final payment.
-Together with the contract, the invoice and the receipt are the basic guarantees that you’re dealing with a travel agency that respects their clients.
+Together with the contract, the invoice, and the receipt are the basic guarantees that you’re dealing with a travel agency that respects their clients.

 We guess you wouldn’t book your hotel after your plane lands.
 The same goes for booking your tours, whether you’re planning for a short city tour or for a multi-day trip.
 You wouldn’t believe how many people email or call asking to book a tour just hours before it starts.
 In most cases, it’s not possible.